googleforgames/agones/site/content/en/docs/Installation/Install Agones/helm.md

 ## Controller TLS Certificates

-By default agones chart generates tls certificates used by the admission controller, while this is handy, it requires the agones controller to restart on each `helm upgrade` command.
+By default agones chart generates tls certificates used by the admission controller and reuses them on each `helm upgrade` command using `lookup` templating function.
+This prevents agones controller from restart during update of values not related to controller itself (especially when using agones as a subchart dependency in umbrella charts).
+To turn off this feature and generate tls certificates on each `helm upgrade` command (e.g. to force integrity between versions) set `agones.controller.reuseGeneratedTLS` to `false`.
-For most use cases the controller would have required a restart anyway (eg: controller image updated).
-However if you really need to avoid restarts we suggest that you turn off tls automatic generation (`agones.controller.generateTLS` to `false`) and provide your own certificates (`certs/server.crt`,`certs/server.key`).
+Another approach to avoid restarts and having more control we suggest that you turn off tls automatic generation (`agones.controller.generateTLS` to `false`) and provide your own certificates (`certs/server.crt`,`certs/server.key`).

 {{< alert title="Tip" color="info">}}
 You can use our script located at {{< ghlink href="install/helm/agones/certs/cert.sh" >}}cert.sh{{< /ghlink >}} to generate them.